The Creation (Haydn): Premiere and reception history

 The first public performance at Vienna's old Burgtheater at the Michaelerplatz on 19 March 1799 was sold out far in advance, and Die Schöpfung was performed nearly forty more times in the city during Haydn's life.
 The work became a favourite of the Tonkünstler-Societät, a charitable organization for the support of widows and orphans of musicians, for which Haydn frequently conducted the work, often with very large ensembles, throughout the remainder of his career.
 The Creation had its London premiere in 1800, using its English text, at Covent Garden.
-Napoleon attended its Paris premiere on 24 December 1800 where he almost got attacked by a bomb that was planned to assassinate the then First Consul.
+Napoleon, then the First Consul, was an avid admirer of the composer.
+He attended its Paris premiere on 24 December 1800; on the way there, he narrowly escaped a bomb intended to assassinate him.

 The last performance Haydn attended was on March 27, 1808, just a year before he died: the aged and ill Haydn was carried in with great honour on an armchair.
 According to one account, the audience broke into spontaneous applause at the coming of "light" and Haydn, in a typical gesture, weakly pointed upwards and said: "Not from me—everything comes from up there!"

 The Creation was also performed more than forty times outside Vienna during his life: elsewhere in Austria and Germany, throughout England, and in Switzerland, Italy, Sweden, Spain, Russia and the United States.
 Despite the eclipse in Haydn's reputation as a composer in the 19th and early 20th centuries, the work never left the repertoire during this time, and today it is frequently performed by both professional and amateur ensembles.
-There are many recordings (see below).
+There are many recordings.